wrjlewis/notion-search-alfred-workflow/README.md

 ## Workflow Variables

 - `cookie`: Needed for your Notion token.
-I don't know how long a Notion token lasts but at least 5+ days so far from my testing.
+I don't know how long a Notion token lasts but I suspect indefinitely if you use notion regularly.
 - `notionSpaceId`: Your organisation identifier.

 ## Obtaining your workflow variables